All Episodes

 We put it in silos and it's all that sort of stuff.

-But when we're talking about the free market, all these artificial guesses about oil and so forth, you mark my words, I don't know when, but it's all going to come down.
+But when we're talking about the free market, all these artificial guesses about oil and so forth, you mark my words.

 It's going to come down at some more manageable level than now.

-And when that happens, just the fact that it's coming down, and gasoline prices will drop as well.
+And when that happens, just the fact that it's coming down and gasoline prices will drop as well.

-And you, oh no, never we might.
+And you, oh, no, never.

 Nobody knows.

-What we have is commonplace in the media, a bunch of gloom, doom, paranoia, stuff that's designed to scare you to death to create crisis.
+What we have is commonplace in the media, a bunch of gloom, doom, paranoia, stuff that's designed to scare you to death, to create crisis.

-Wow, the price is coming down, all right, makes most sense.
+Wow, the price is coming down.

 And things will level off and get back to more normal circumstances.

-There are elected officials in the Democrat Party who are convinced they will benefit from the suffering associated with high food prices and high gasoline prices and throw incumbents, i.e.
+There are elected officials in the Democrat Party who are convinced they will benefit from the suffering associated with high food prices and high gasoline prices and throw incumbents, i.e. Republicans, out of office.

 But they never do.

-So that you'll get so mad at whoever is in power at the time, whether they've got anything to do with this or not, that you will get rid of them.
+They let you suffer so that you'll get so mad at whoever is in power at the time, whether they've got anything to do with this or not, that you will get rid of them.

 Let me give you some more oil data here.

-Again, according to the U.S. Department of Energy, U.S. oil production has fallen approximately 40% since 1985, While U.S. consumption has grown more than 30%.
+Again, according to the U.S. Department of Energy, U.S. oil production has fallen approximately 40% since 1985, while U.S. consumption has grown more than 30%.

 So in real barrels, U.S. oil production now below 5 million barrels a day.